 Annuals do not return from the root next year.
 The primary annuals grown in the herb garden are basil, chervil cilantro, chamomile, pineapple sage, calendula, and stevia.
 These herbs should be harvested before the first frost and can be dried for enjoyment in the kitchen using one of these three herb preservation methods.

-Tender perennials are plants that will survive to see another year, but not in your garden zone.
-These are plants like lemon verbena, and some of the lavender varieties, that do well overwintering in warm climates, but not in your zone 3 to 7.
+Tender perennials are plants that will survive to see another year, but maybe not in your northern garden zone.
+These are plants like lemon verbena, and some of the lavender varieties, that do well overwintering in warm climates, but not in zones 3 to 7.

 For the kitchen garden, these herbs are oregano, mint, thyme, tarragon, chives, lavender, and rosemary.
 You’ll find that almost all medicinal herbs fall into this category too.

-For the rest of this post, join me over at Minnesota Country Girl where I have the privilege of guest posting for Homestead Winter Prep: A Series of Harvesting & Preserving!
+For related content, join me over at Minnesota Country Girl where I have the privilege of guest posting for Homestead Winter Prep: A Series of Harvesting & Preserving!